2017-2018 Catalog > Undergraduate Studies

 Placement is not Guaranteed

 Interns are not placed in sites and it is the student’s responsibility to find a site.
-The Career Center and departmental offices provide many resources to the student to assist in locating a suitable internship.
+The Center for Career Development and Experiential Education and departmental offices provide many resources to the student to assist in locating a suitable internship.

 Termination of Internship

 Under unusual circumstances, any party involved in the internship may terminate the agreement.
 Because the internship is essentially a professional commitment, Hood strongly encourages students to fulfill their obligations to complete the full term of service at the site.
 Unfortunately, on rare occasions, the intern or the faculty internship adviser may determine that the internship site is not an appropriate learning experience, or the internship site may determine that the intern is not a good fit for their internship.
 In either case, any of the parties may decide to terminate the internship.
-If this occurs, notify the Career Center immediately.
+If this occurs, notify the Center for Career Development and Experiential Education immediately.
 Please note: If an internship is terminated for any reason, the student is responsible for following all procedures regarding adding/dropping credits and is responsible for all tuition, fees and penalties associated with credit coursework.
-Please refer to the Internship Handbook available on the Career Center website (www.hood.edu/careercenter) for additional details.
+Please refer to the Internship Handbook available on the Center for Career Development and Experiential Education website (www.hood.edu/careercenter) for additional details.

 A student must work a minimum of 40 hours at the internship site for each credit earned.